 【JRC/Volvo proposed text】

-The time between dynamometer warming and the start of the emission test shall be no longer than 10 minutes if the dynamometer bearings are not independently heated.
-If the dynamometer bearings are independently heated, the emission test shall begin no longer than 20 minutes after dynamometer warming.
+The time between dynamometer warming and the start of the emission test shall be no longer than 10 minutes if the dynamometer bearings are not independently heated or incorporate another method of stabilising the parasitic losses e.g motorised bearings.
+If the dynamometer bearings includes a method of stabilising the parasitic losses as above,, the emission test shall begin no longer than 20 minutes after dynamometer warming and in accordance with the dynamometer manufacturer’s recommendations.

+If, in accordance with the dynamometer manufacturer’s recommendations, frictional losses of the dynamometer are stabilized without warming the dynamometer, the test can start following dynamometer manufacturer’s recommendations.

 【UNR83 Text】